-- 1. It helps the NOC to find a "common ground" in terms of interest.
-The identification of commonalities across several stakeholders helps to find "winning arguments", and would move a Joker stakeholder to become a key stakeholder. - 2.
-The diagram helps to collect and provide background information (partly, to be included in the table below), in order to know how to

-- tap into the stakeholder's interest, or to make use of the stakeholder's power over the NOC's project. - 3.
-The diagram can also help to understand or foresee stakeholder's reactions to the project, or specific problems, or proposals to change.
-For example, what power the stakeholder can use if he/she is in opposition.
+- It helps the NOC to find a "common ground" in terms of interest.
+The identification of commonalities across several stakeholders helps to identify "winning arguments", and would move a Joker stakeholder to become a key stakeholder. - 2.
+The diagram helps to collect and provide background information (partly, to be included in the table below), which helps to understand how to tap into the stakeholder's interests, or to make use of the stakeholder's power over the NOC's project. - 3.
+The diagram can also help to understand or foresee the stakeholder's reactions to the project, or specific problems, or proposals to change.
+For example, the diagram would be useful to find out how the stakeholder can wield their power if he/she is in opposition.